samueldanso/swaptel/README.md

 # Future Outcomes:

 Our product feature roadmap is divided into online initiatives that build on the functionality of the product online, as well as offline initiatives that offer text-based functionality.
 Online initiatives include notification links for repeating frequent transfers, internal messaging and group creation for split expenses and targeted savings, and impact fundraising.
- After the basic use case of transfers to gain traction, educational content can progressively introduce an advanced suite of features in a toggle switch to pro version that offers inter-currency swaps, bulk transaction scheduling for merchant services, as well as other products.
+ After the basic use case of transfers to gain traction, educational content can progressively introduce an advanced suite of features in a toggle switch to pro version that offers inter-currency swaps, bulk transaction scheduling for merchant services, and more.
  (In view: Wallet Creation: Web3auth for wallet creation.)

 # Presentation File